 You can’t vacation in Miami without going out and getting a little crazy.
 So when I got the itch to get a little crazy, I knew Miami would deliver.
 And deliver, it did.
 As it turns out, Tuesday night is an especially good night to get your drink on.
+Here is your handy blueprint for having a crazy night out in Miami.

 Preparing for debauchery